John-116/ISS-Tracker/Readme.md

-# ISS TRACKER
+# SatTrack
-I made this tracker using the ephem module in python.
+I made this Satellite tracker using the ephem module in python.

-It uses TLE data from NORAD to get the co-ordinates of the ISS
+It uses TLE data from NORAD (https://celestrak.com/NORAD/elements/stations.txt) to get the co-ordinates of satellites

 ## Modules I used
 I used 3 modules in the python code